-Terence Davies’s harrowing, beautiful diptych of childhood under and in the wake of tyrannical patriarchy receives a definitive release from Arrow.
+Davies’s harrowing, beautiful diptych of childhood under and in the wake of tyrannical patriarchy receives a definitive release from Arrow.

-Cornel Wilde’s directorial career is ripe for rediscovery.
+Wilde’s directorial career is ripe for rediscovery.
 This pure, relentless yarn is a great place to start.

 The filmmaker discusses the inherently cinematic quality of women, his fascination with the eyes of technology, and more.

-Befitting a filmmaker who defined as well as challenged the definition of Italian neorealism, it unfolds simultaneously as thorny narrative and profoundly personal documentary.
+The film unfolds simultaneously as thorny narrative and profoundly personal documentary.

 The earthiest of Japanese New Wave directors, Shohei Imamura goes fascinatingly meta in A Man Vanishes.

 Alps finds Lanthimos building on Dogtooth’s surreally terse style and notions of communication and identity.